uber/Cadence-Docs/src/docs/03-concepts/08-cross-dc-replication.md

 a :worker: restart even without Global :domain:Domains:.

 ### What happens when a start or signal API call is made to a standby cluster?
-Cadence will reject the call and return **DomainNotActiveError**.
-It is the responsibility of the application to forward the failed call to active cluster based on information provided in the error.
+Cadence will to forward the API calls to active cluster if possible(some APIs are not forwardable, for example PollForDecisionTask).

-### What is the recommended pattern to send external events to an active cluster?
-The recommendation at this point is to publish :event:events: to a Kafka topic if they can be generated in any DC.
-Then, have a consumer that consumes from the aggregated Kafka topic in the same DC and sends them to Cadence.
-Both the Kafka consumer and Global :domain:Domain: need to be failed over together.
+General APIs like StartWorkflow/SignalWorkflow can be forwarded.